 Label halyard ropes etc. or any complicated engine starting procedure as a memory aid.
 Some handy device to bring the casualty back on board the boat must also be thought about.

 Angus recommends that if you’re approaching shallow water you ensure your speed is less than the depth.
 So if the depth is two metres make your boat speed two knots or less.
 That way, if you do touch the bottom, you touch gently!
 Remembering to set the shallow depth alarm on the echo sounder for five metres can act as a reminder of any potential depth problems.

 When coming into harbour to tie up in the rain, ask your crew to take their hoods down so that they can hear you, rather than having to shout.

 Finally, don’t run out of tea or coffee if you want a happy skipper!

 Angus’s favourite piece of clothing kit – His mid layers as they keep him warm and dry.

-What Angus adds to Cumbrae – Good all round knowledge on all the equipment and the best advice on how to use it.
+What Angus adds to Cumbrae – He has good all round knowledge of all the equipment and gives the best advice on how to use it.